belledcurve/EncryptionByTime/README.md

 - 👋 Hi, I’m @ivyreject
-/* I'm a high school senior studying R and Java.
-This page is a personal page for me to post codes and programs I develop throughout my learning progress.
+/* I'm a college freshman studying Statistics --and rejected from Cornell--.
+This page is a personal page for me to post codes and programs
+I develop throughout my learning progress.
 The posts are mainly going to be on Java and sporadically R */